hoddmimes/JSDB/README.md

 ```
 _The notation for addressing the field 'frotz' is equivalent to "foo.bar.frotz"_

-_Note!_ if a field specified is not a key in the collection.
-The filter needs to be matched agains all
+_Note!_ if a field specified in a filter is not a key in the collection, the filter needs to be matched against the JSON object.
-JsonObjects in the collection, otherwise the SQL filter can be applied directly with better performance.
+This requires that data in the collection needs to be converted from its internal representation i.e. Json string to a Json object
+in order to performe the matching.
+A worst case scenario is when the filter does not contain any collection key.
+Then all objects must be
+retrieved and unpacked for matching.
+However, if the filter contains collection key(s) the selction will be narrowed down to the collection key subset.
+This can and will most like improve performance significantly.